 It’s essential for home buyers to be clear what their intentions are, so that they can take appropriate advice and plan accordingly.
 For example, whether to budget for staircasing and lease extension.

-Is shared ownership really cheaper than renting?
+Is shared ownership really cheaper than renting, or outright purchase?

 Marketing often suggests that shared ownership is cheaper than other housing options.
 Whether this is true or not depends partly on the timescale.
 In the short-term, shared ownership may be cheaper than renting privately or buying outright.
 But it’s important to consider longer term costs too; for example, rent increases, staircasing, lease extension (more expensive since a 2019 legal case changed the way lease extension premiums are calculated), service charges, and future repair and maintenance costs.